Arkadiy-Garber/ParaHunter/README.md

 # ParaHunter
 If you found this software useful to your research please cite as follows:

 Garber, AI and Miller, SR (2020) ParaHunter: identification of gene paralogs in genomes.
 2020: ParaHunter, GitHub repository: https://github.com/Arkadiy-Garber/ParaHunter.
-Publication coming soon. doi: []()

 ## easy-installation: